Kids and social media: Online safety tips every parent should know

 - Teach your kid about posting on sites.
 Deleting a post does not mean it’s permanently gone.
 All their online posts, comments, likes, and shares are a part of their digital footprint.
 Posting inappropriate content could impact their online reputation.
 It may not seem like a big deal now, but it could potentially hurt them when they get older and enter college or the job market.

-- Let your kids know the importance of privacy.
+- ** Let your kids know the importance of privacy.
 Many social media sites request names, dates of birth, school names, and hometown.
-Teach your children how much personal information is too much information online.
+To help keep kids safe, teach your children how much personal information is too much information online.
 And remember that these types of personally identifying information, if exposed in a data breach, could make them vulnerable to identity theft.